di-sukharev/opencommit/.github/CONTRIBUTING.md

 3. Create a new branch for your changes.
 4. Make your changes and commit them with descriptive commit messages.
 5. Push your changes to your forked repository.
 6. Create a pull request from your branch to the `dev` branch.
+Not `master` branch, PR to `dev` branch, please.

 ## Getting started